 Any child with six absences may be dropped to provide space for a child on the waiting list.
 This is necessary, as the original purpose of the nursery school is to assist the high school students in learning about children in a laboratory setting.
 Extensive absences minimize the ability of the high school students to complete their assignments and to learn about the child(ren) they are observing.

-The tuition fee is $160.00 for the school year.
+The tuition fee is $180.00 for the school year.
 This fee is intended to provide all the materials for the children such as snacks, paper and paint supplies, materials for special craft items, and replacement of toys, books, and the children’s furnishings.
-The $160.00 fee is payable in two non-refundable installments, $80 by May 22nd, and the second $80 in February 2018.
+The $180.00 fee is payable in two non-refundable installments, $90 at acceptance, and the second $90 in February 2024.

 In the event the child is selected to attend the preschool laboratory school, more information will follow at that time.
 This is just an attempt to provide a brief overview of the program.
 All applicants will receive notice of their status upon successful passage of the Vernon Board of Education budget without impact to our program.
 The first tuition payment should be made after you receive an acceptance letter; please do not send money with the application form.